jameslboro/james-jarman-portfolio/project-eCommerce-Target/README.md

 ### Question 19: Do rural or urban areas tend to have longer delivery times?

 **Insight:**
-Rural areas consistently experience longer delivery times than urban areas, likely due to logistics challenges and geographic remoteness:
+Rural areas consistently face longer delivery times than urban areas, likely due to logistical challenges and geographic remoteness:

-- **Rural customers wait an average of 14.0 days** for delivery — about **1.6 days longer** than urban customers.
+- **Rural customers wait an average of 14.0 days** for delivery — approximately **1.6 days longer** than urban customers.
-- **Urban deliveries average 12.4 days**, benefiting from higher logistics density and proximity to distribution hubs.
+- **Urban deliveries average 12.4 days**, benefiting from greater logistics density and proximity to distribution centres.
-- While rural orders represent only **~10%** of total deliveries, their extended timelines may impact customer satisfaction and repeat purchase rates in these regions.
+- Although rural orders represent only around **10%** of total deliveries, these extended delivery times could negatively impact customer satisfaction and repeat purchase behaviour in rural markets.

-These findings highlight the importance of **logistics planning and regional service optimisation**, especially for expanding reach into rural markets.
+These findings highlight the need for **logistics optimisation** and regional service improvements, particularly to support growth in rural areas.

 **Visualisation:**
 ![06_delivery_time_urban_vs_rural](./visualisations/06_delivery_time_urban_vs_rural.png)